Get SMART: How to Set Realistic Goals

 - Why should this happen?

-When setting your goal, ask yourself if there is anything outside of your realm of influence that could stand in the way.
-For example, if your goal is to have the members of your basketball team be able to do 50 pushups in a minute, you’ll need to make sure your team is also committed to the goal.
-Otherwise, you’ll have a hard time making it happen.
+No one likes to fail at a goal.
+It’s demoralizing and strips you of your confidence.
+Therefore, when setting a goal, ask yourself if there is anything outside of your realm of influence that could hinder your performance or stand in the way.
+For instance, if your goal is to have the members of your basketball team finish 50 pushups in a minute, make sure your team is equally committed to the goal.
+Secondly, make sure your goal requires you to “raise the bar” and even step out of your comfort zone, but is still reachable.

 Set goals that you are able and willing to work toward.
 While you should always set goals that will challenge you to be better, it’s important to take a realistic approach.
-For example, if you don’t have any experience with long-distance running, perhaps it wouldn’t be wise to set a goal to complete a triathlon.
-That doesn’t mean you won’t complete a triathlon in the future!
+Too easy and you won’t feel a true sense of accomplishment.
+Too difficult and you set yourself up for failure.
+For example, if you don’t have any experience with long-distance running, it may not be wise to set a goal to complete a triathlon.
+That doesn’t mean you won’t complete a triathlon in the future.
 Try setting a goal to run a 5K first, and then build up to a more intense competition.